California could get $150B from federal virus relief bill

 SACRAMENTO, Calif.
 (AP) — The massive COVID-19 relief bill Congress approved Wednesday will pump more than $150 billion into California's economy, Gov. Gavin Newsom's administration said Wednesday, including a $26 billion windfall for the state's already burgeoning budget surplus.

-About $16 billion will go to local governments and be split in half between cities and counties.
+About $16 billion will go to local governments and will be split between cities and counties.
 And $26 billion will go directly to state government for services impacted by the pandemic.

 Toni Atkins, Democratic president pro tempore of the California Senate, called it the state's “fair share."